 As a RedRover Readers team member, Amelia gets the opportunity to weave her passion for education into her work to strive towards a more humane society for animals and people.
 Amelia holds a Master’s degree in Education and is currently completing her Certified Humane Education Specialist credential.

 Project Coordinator II

 As RedRover’s Development and Engagement Coordinator, Savannah embodies her belief that animal issues are human issues and vice versa.
 A lifelong lover of animals and social justice, she complemented her Bachelor’s degree in Animal Science from University of California, Davis, with a Master’s degree in Animals & Public Policy from Tufts University to better understand the complex relationship between people and animals, and how that translates into real-world challenges and policies.

-Nancy is the Program Assistant for RedRover’s Relief Program, handling cases for urgent care grants.
+Nancy is the Program Coordinator II for RedRover’s Relief Program, handling cases for urgent care grants.
 With a background in Animal Science and a Bachelor of Arts degree in Psychology, she uses her experience and passion for animal welfare to support pet owners and their beloved companions.

 Program Coordinator II

 Bradley CarrollBradley shares his home with his rescue dog, Duff, and two adopted cats, Monty and CT.
 Along with his wife, Anahe, Bradley is very passionate about humane treatment of animals and animal rescue.
 In addition to his work with RedRover, Bradley and Anahe foster kittens and dogs for the Front Street Animal Shelter in Sacramento.
 Bradley is an attorney at Downey Brand LLP, the largest law firm in Sacramento.